MicrosoftDocs/bot-docs/articles/dotnet/audio-calls.md

 ROBOTS: Index, Follow
 ---

-# Conduct audio calls with Skype
+# Support audio calls with Skype

 [!include[Introduction to conducting audio calls](~/includes/snippet-audio-call-intro.md)]
 This article describes how to enable support for audio calls via Skype by using the Bot Builder SDK for .NET.